More than anything, Dallas police officer Patrick Zamarripa was a peacekeeper.

 “Back in the ’90s at Rosemont, it was kind of inner city — lots of gang activity, lots of problem kids,” Williams previously told the Star-Telegram.
 “He was always just like a bright light.”

 A peacekeeper, as Olson said.

-Hundreds of family members, friends, fellow officers and members of the Navy paid tribute to Zamarripa at the Greenwood Funeral Home in Fort Worth during the week-long public viewing and again at Friday’s rosary.
+Hundreds of family members, friends, fellow officers and members of the Navy paid tribute to Zamarripa at Greenwood Funeral Home in Fort Worth during the weeklong public viewing and again at Friday’s rosary.

-He was calm, contemplative and often private, preferring more to seek to help others than accept it.
-He had a sense of humor, he didn’t hold grudges and he so often realized the bigger picture of race, community and service.
+He was calm, contemplative and often private, preferring to help others rather than accept it, friends said.
+He had a sense of humor, he didn’t hold grudges, and he so often realized the bigger picture of race, community and service.

 Jeff Caplan: 817-390-7005, @Jeff_Caplan